 When we turn people into heroes and idols, we end up giving away some of our power.

-Whether they’re actors, artists, activists, politician, or clinicians, there is always a possibility toward narcissistic behaviour instead of unconditionally positive acceptance.
+Whether they’re actors, artists, activists, politicians, or clinicians, there is always a possibility toward narcissistic behaviour instead of unconditionally positive acceptance.

 We need not only people who make the bridge between the therapist and the person with trauma.
-We need people going down the stairs.
+We require people to go down the stairs.

-All the critics on Dr Nicole look from a place of inexperience to go down the stairs.
+All the critics of Dr. Nicole look from a place of inexperience to go down the stairs.
 This viewpoint is the opposite of out-reaching.
 It’s the opposite of the presence theory of Andries Baart!